FairNAS: Rethinking Evaluation Fairness of Weight Sharing Neural Architecture Search: Ablation Study

 \subsection{Component Contribution Analysis}

-Being a two-stage method, which stage contributes more for the final performance of the architecture?
-To this end, we further compare various supernet training strategies while fixing the second stage.
-Particularly, we use the same search method MoreMNAS \cite{chu2019multi}.
+Being a two-stage method, which stage contributes more to the final performance of the architecture?
+The experiment in NAS-Bench-201 has answered this question.
+To be complete, we further compare various supernet training strategies while fixing the second stage using the ImageNet dataset.
 Considering it's not affordable to train the entire models from Pareto front, we impose an explicit constraint of maximum 400M FLOPS.
 The best models from One-Shot [2] (no EF) and SPOS (EF) [7] reach $74.0\%$ and $74.6\%$ top-1 accuracies, indicating that our result ($75.3\%$) benefits mainly from the ranking capacity of the supernet in the first stage.